meetdomaine/Kit/documentation/content/docs/contributing.md

 npm i -g $(PWD)
 ```

-Once these steps have been successfully carried out, you should be able to run `kit {command}` commands globally and have the command being controlled by this local copy of Kit rather than a copy of the code in your npm global `node_modules` directory (as would be standard if you were to run `npm i -g @halfhelix/kit`).
+Once these steps have been successfully carried out, you should be able to run `kit {command}` commands globally and have the command be controlled by this local copy of Kit rather than a copy of the code in your npm global `node_modules` directory (as would be standard if you were to run `npm i -g @halfhelix/kit`).

 ## Unit Testing